Fastlikelava/william-carter-portfolio/design-stories/ssn-card-request-tool.md

 ### Clarity & comprehension

+I crafted the copy to match the terminology field offices used every day, ensuring users and staff were finally speaking the same language.

 - Significant reduction in comprehension errors
 - Spanish-language comprehension improved due to rewritten structures
 - Name-change confusion dropped from **~60% → ~15%** in testing

 ### Operational impact